The Petit Lenormand deck is available now. Limited stock

 Health and energy

-Emotional tensions directly affect physical well-being.
+Emotional tensions directly impact physical well-being.

-In terms of health, this combination highlights the impact of repeated emotional conflicts on the body.
-The Whip refers to stress, nervous tension, sometimes psychosomatic pain.
-The Heart indicates that these tensions are rooted in the emotional sphere: sorrow, repressed anger, hypersensitivity.
+In terms of health, this combination highlights the effect of repeated emotional conflicts on the body.
+The Whip refers to stress, nervous tension, and sometimes psychosomatic pain.
+The Heart indicates that these tensions are rooted in the emotional sphere: sorrow, repressed anger, and hypersensitivity.
 The Anchor reminds us of the importance of stabilizing routines, rest, and a secure framework to regain balance.
 The Child evokes an emotional fragility that requires gentleness, listening, and sometimes a return to simple and fundamental needs.

 Objects